patrickfgoddard/bigfoot/src/pages/about.md

 ---
-title: "About"
+title: "Museum"
-description: "Review feature info and customization details."
+description: "Tour Bigfoot history and explore our one-of-a-kind artifacts."
 ---

 ## Intro to Jumpstart